Can stem cell treatments for arthritis bring relief to those suffering from the disease?

 In the days after these stem cells are administered, they exert positive therapeutics effects on their local environment.
 For arthritis patients, this is often a joint, where the stem cells act to reduce inflammation, swelling, and pain.

-What’s the Difference Between Autologous and Allogeneic Stem Cell Transplants?
+What’s the Difference Between Autologous and Allogeneic Stem Cell Treatments?

 Again, there exist multiple options in terms of whom to get stem cells from: a manufactured embryo, another adult, cord blood, or oneself.
 The two main categories, however, are the patient’s own body and someone else’s.
 These are called, respectively, autologous and allogeneic transplants.
 Both are effective in some cases, and dangerous in others.